prasadmoka/lern-data-pipeline/README.md

-# sunbird-knowledge-platform-jobs
+# LERN data-pipeline-jobs
-Background and pipeline jobs of Knowledge Platform
+Background and pipeline jobs of LERN BB

-## Knowledge-platform-jobs local setup
+## LERN data-pipeline-jobs local setup
-This readme file contains the instruction to set up and run the knowledge-platform-jobs in local machine.
+This readme file contains the instruction to set up and run the lern-data-pipeline-jobs in local machine.

 ### System Requirements: